go-canteen/go-canteen-api/README.md

-# ss-api
-Silly Simple API
+# Gocanteen API

+This is the backend repository for Gocanteen App.
+The frontend repository can be accessed [here](https://github.com/go-canteen/go-canteen-next.git)

+---

 This is a [Django Rest Framework](https://www.django-rest-framework.org/) template for deploying an app on https://fly.io